datahub-project/datahub/docs/api/tutorials/adding-tags.md

 ## Why Would You Add Tags?
 Tags are informal, loosely controlled labels that help in search & discovery.
 They can be added to datasets, dataset schemas, or containers, for an easy way to label or categorize entities – without having to associate them to a broader business glossary or vocabulary.

-Fore more information about tags, refer to [About DataHub Tags](/docs/tags.md).
+For more information about tags, refer to [About DataHub Tags](/docs/tags.md).

 ### Goal Of This Guide
 This guide will show you how to add a `CustomerAccount` tag to the `user_name` column of a dataset called `fct_users_created`.